supercooldave/supercooldave.github.io/2018/STS/deliverables.md

 we want to see your development history and the other statistics available in GitHub.

+If you cannot release your code for some reason, for example, due to constraints imposed by the company you are working with, please arrange for Dave to see your code before the course finishes.

 Note: teams are permitted to borrow code from the Internet and to use sites like [StackExchange](stackexchange.com) in order to solve any technical issues that may arise. *All code borrowed from elsewhere needs to be properly attributed to avoid problems of plagiarism.*

+**If you are working at a company, and cannot release your code, could you schedule some time with Dave to go through the code.**

-## Guidelines for Presentations  NOT YET UPDATED
+## Guidelines for Presentations

 ### Presentation Content

-Both presentations should cover the following topics, not necessarily in this order.
+Both presentations may cover the following topics, not necessarily in this order.
+Try to tell a good story of your app, it's context, and your progress.
+We don't want to hear a chronological story of how your work has evolved.

 * Goals of system: purpose and design objectives
 * Expected users of the system and corresponding use cases